Guard & Reserve – Being Discreet About Your Reservist Status

 Under USERRA you have:

-- Health Insurance Protection – which means if you leave the job because of military service, you have the right to elect to continue your existing employer-based health plan coverage for you and your dependents for up to 24 months while in the military.
+- Health Insurance Protection – if you leave the job because of military service, you have the right to elect to continue your employer-based health plan coverage for you and your dependents for up to 24 months while in the military.
 You also have the right to be reinstated into their health plan when you are reemployed.

 The U.S. The Department of Labor, Veterans Employment and Training Service (VETS) is authorized to investigate and resolve complaints of USERRA violations.
 You can read more about USERRA here.

-Should You Disclose Your Status?
+Should You Disclose Your Guard or Reserve Status?